bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 1. In Jest, what are the differences between `beforeAll`, `afterAll`, `beforeEach`, and `afterEach`?
 When do they run?
 What are they used for?
 1. What is the point of Test Driven Development?
 What do you personally think about this approach?
 1. What is a `mock function`?
 How do we use it to test a `callback` passed to a function?
-1. Mention three types of test.
+1. Mention three types of tests.
 1. What type of test performs database operations against a real server.

 ## Initializing Project